klemensiten/maxinforl_jax/README.md

   --env_name cartpole-swingup_sparse \
   --wandb_log 1
 ```
+For the vision based experiments you can run drq, drqv2, maxinfodrq or maxinfodrqv2 by specifying the alg_name flag.

 All hyperparameters are listed in the `examples/state_based//configs.yaml` and `examples/vision_based//configs.yaml`
 files.
 You can override them if needed.